PeachyDB-Inc/PeachyDB/FAQ.md

 ---

 <details>
   <summary>13.
-I set up the server and client AWS CLoudformation Stacks and run the client but absolutely nothing happens, what is going on?</summary>
+I set up the server and client AWS Cloudformation Stacks and run the client but absolutely nothing happens, what is going on?</summary>
   <br>
   This situation is often because network traffic within the subnet has not been enabled as explained in <a href="https://github.com/PeachyDB-Inc/PeachyDB/blob/main/Deployment/Step1--Prerequisites.md"> prerequisites</a>
   <br><br>